Humorism: Four humors

-17th century English playwright Ben Jonson wrote humor plays, where character types were based on their humoral complexion.
+Seventeenth century English playwright Ben Jonson wrote humor plays, where character types were based on their humoral complexion.

 Blood

 It was thought that the nutritional value of the blood was the source of energy for the body and the soul.
 Blood was believed to consist of small proportional amounts of the other three humors.
 This meant that taking a blood sample would allow for determination of the balance of the four humors in the body.
 It was associated with a sanguine nature (enthusiastic, active, and social).
-The seasonal association of blood is the spring because the natural characteristics found in individuals was associated with being hot and wet.
+Blood is considered to be hot and wet, sharing these characteristics with the season of spring.

 Yellow bile

 Yellow bile was associated with a choleric nature (ambitious, decisive, aggressive, and short-tempered).
 It was thought to be fluid found within the gallbladder, or in excretions such as vomit and feces.
 The associated qualities for yellow bile are hot and dry with the natural association of summer and fire.
-It was believed that an excess of this humor in an individual would result in emotional irregularities such as increased anger or behaving irrationally.
+It was believed that an excess of this humor in an individual would result in emotional irregularities such as increased anger or irrational behaviour.